salrashid123/go_tpm_remote_attestation/README.md

 ### Platform Certificate

-The platform certificate used in this protocol is just a sample, static one I downloaded from the [go-attestation testdata](https://github.com/google/go-attestation/tree/master/attributecert/testdata).
+The platform certificate returned in this repo is just one generated dynamically by the attestor using a static 'platformCA' certificate and key.

-Specifically, [Intel_pc1.cer](https://github.com/google/go-attestation/blob/master/attributecert/testdata/Intel_pc1.cer) which is verified against [IntelSigningKey_20April2017.cer](https://github.com/google/go-attestation/blob/master/attributecert/testdata/IntelSigningKey_20April2017.cer)
+This is *not* what is normally supposed to happen:  the platform certificate would've been issued long ago separte from the remote attestation protocol by the platform Owner itself.

+For example, when the hardware device (actual system with the TPM),is setup, the TPM's EK certificate serial number is used as the platform certificate's holder filed:

 Ideally, the Platform Certificate contains a reference back to the TPM's EKCertificate [`pg 12: Assertions Made by a Platform Certificate`](https://trustedcomputinggroup.org/wp-content/uploads/IWG_Platform_Certificate_Profile_v1p1_r19_pub_fixed.pdf)